 Having completely forgotten about that, Haruka paused as she remembered.
 Nishi had been the one to claim that people would get a big pay off if they could capture that thing.
 She wanted to believe that he was not lying, but...
 Evidence was pointing to the contrary.
 This seemed like something completely over their heads.

-"I don't know about you, but isn't it worth the chance that it isn't?"
+"I don't know about you, but isn't it worth the chance that it isn't a lie?"
 Seeming to have resolved herself to the situation, Keiko lifted her hand away from Haruka's back as she took to her feet.
 "I probably froze to death there in Hokkaido in that blizzard.
 That means I was already dead before.
 But my heart is beating now, I'm still breathing – if this is a second chance, then that means maybe I can win money.
 Maybe I won't.
 If I don't, I'll just die again.
 If I do, then I will be rich and alive."

 "Right," Hiroshi agreed with a hesitant nod, eyes still glued to the gruesome sight below.

 While they were preoccupied in their own conversation, the people around them were clamoring to the scene.
 "What do you think caused this?"
 They whispered among themselves.
 "Wow, that's a huge crater."
 In awe they all peered down at it, none seeming the least bit as affected as Haruka.

 "H-how can you people look down there like it's a spectacle?" she asked indignantly in a hushed voice as she peered around at the amazed look on their face.
 "That man died and you are all just... standing there watching."